are available 24/7 through your installation Family Advocacy Program.

 Temporary Lodging Allowance

-Personnel arriving on Guam with family members or bachelors with out available government quarters when they arrive are eligible for Temporary Lodging Allowance (TLA); once you arrive, check-in with your command and then housing to get your TLA started.
+Personnel arriving on Guam with family members or bachelors with out available government quarters when they arrive are eligible for Temporary Lodging Allowance.
+Once you arrive, check-in with your command and attend a housing brief through Housing / FFSC Area Orientation Brief Intercultural Relations to get your TLA started.
 Getting situated on Guam can be disastrous if there isn't any financial planning before arriving, you should plan on having at least $1,500 (cash in hand) and at least one major credit card.
 Keep in mind TLA is available for 30 days, paid in ten-day increments upfront with reimbursement following receipt submission.
 An extension may be requested through your command’s Personnel Support Activity.
 Many families require funds before they receive their first TLA check.
 Meals which can range from $7.50 to $25.00 per person, and other expenses may be incurred during the first ten day stay at the hotel.
 Most hotels can cost about $85 - $200 a night.

 Average Costs for Housing